spockbots/city/docs-source/source/edu/disclaimer.rst

     coach that discusses the difference between the many Gyro sensors.
 I think in python we see the same issue as discussed for the GUI version.

+    .. note:: We need a build in hardware test for testing sensors.

 Motor Stall on Angle: